Bridging Neural ODE and ResNet: A Formal Error Bound for Safety Verification: Proposed approach

 To address Problem~\ref{def:safety verification}, we leverage the similar behavior between the neural ODE and ResNet models to verify safety properties on one model using the reachable set of the other, combined with the error bound from Theorem~\ref{thm:error}.
 Specifically, we want to verify whether the reachable output set of a model is contained in the safe set $\mathcal{X}_{s}$, i.e., $\mathcal{R}(\mathcal{X}_{in}) \subseteq \mathcal{X}_s$.

 We first focus on the case of Algorithm~\ref{alg:nODE} to verify the safety property on the neural ODE, based on the reachability analysis of the ResNet.
-This first verification proxy relies on the set-based version of~\eqref{eq:nODE_ResNet}:
+This first verification proxy relies on the set-based version of~\eqref{eq:nODE~ResNet} using the Minkowski sum:

-stating that the reachable output set of the neural ODE is included in the output set over-approximation of the ResNet $\Omega_{\text{ResNet}}(\mathcal{X}_{in})$, expanded by the bounding set of the error $\Omega_{\varepsilon}(\mathcal{X}_{in})$ obtained after applying the first two lines of Algorithm~\ref{alg:nODE} as described in Section~\ref{subsect:bounding error}.
+stating that the reachable output set of the neural ODE is contained in the output set over-approximation of the ResNet $\Omega_{\text{ResNet}}(\mathcal{X}_{in})$, expanded by the bounding set of the error $\Omega_{\varepsilon}(\mathcal{X}_{in})$ obtained after applying the first two lines of Algorithm~\ref{alg:nODE} as described in Section~\ref{subsect:bounding error}.